-The Code of Ethics was developed by the College of Alberta Dental Assistants (the College) in consultation with Registered Dental Assistants and Dental Assistants1 in Alberta under the authority of the Health Professions Act2 (HPA) and the College Bylaws.3
+The Code of Ethics was developed by the College of Alberta Dental Assistants (the College) in consultation with Dental Assistants in Alberta under the authority of the Health Professions Act (HPA) and the College Bylaws.

 The foundation of the Code of Ethics is the Mission, Vision and Values developed by Council.

 The College of Alberta Dental Assistants regulates its members in the public interest, promoting the delivery of safe, quality oral health care.

 Alberta Dental Assistants are recognized leaders in regulation and governance, supporting research and practice that establish universally accepted standards of competence, professionalism, quality and safety for the profession.

 Dental Assistants take pride in the privilege of self-regulation, demonstrating professionalism through dedication to protecting the public interest and striving to meet the highest standards of care.

 Dental Assistants abide by all applicable legislation governing practice, privacy, confidentiality and human rights.